What I do

 Axes and Coordinate Systems Representations for Immersive Analytics of Multi-Dimensional Data (2018) Adrien Fonnet, Toinon Vigier, Grégoire Cliquet, Fabien Picarougne, Yannick Prié. in 4th International Symposium on Big Data Visual and Immersive Analytics BDVA 2018, Konstanz, Germany, October 2018 Show abstract Axes are the main components of coordinate systems representations.
 They play a critical role for the visual analysis of multi-dimensional data.
 However their representation seems to have always be considered self evident, with oriented lines crossing at an origin, completed with labels such as ticks and names.
 Such classical representation show limits when it comes 3D visualization and immersive analytic (IA), mainly because orthogonal projection of points on linear axes is hard in a 3d environment, and because the user can move therefore the axes can get out of his field of view.
 In this paper we propose a task-based definition of axes and coordinate systems representation, as well as a tentative design space for coordinates systems representation in immersion.
 We also present an exploratory user study we carried out to compare three grid-based representations of coordinate systems for multidimensional data analysis with 3D scatterplots.

 Suivre l’engagement des apprenants dans l’activité de construction de cartes mentales (2018) Rubiela Carrillo, Yannick Prié, Leslie Guillaume, Elise Lavoué. in Sciences et Technologies de l’Information et de la Communication pour l’Éducation et la Formation (STICEF).
 25(1).
-To appear.
 Show abstract Notre travail a pour objectif d’aider les enseignants à suivre l’engagement de leurs apprenants pendant des activités de construction de cartes mentales.
 Les cartes mentales sont utilisées pour aider les apprenants à organiser les contenus étudiés en classe. Étant donnée la complexité des cartes, les enseignants ont besoin d’outils qui assistent la compréhension des cartes produites et de leur processus de construction.
 Nous avons défini avec des enseignants un ensemble d’indicateurs d’engagement, reposant sur les traces d’interaction des apprenants.
 Ces indicateurs ont été implémentés dans un tableau de bord à destination des enseignants.
 Cet article présente la première version du tableau de bord implémenté, sa conception, son implémentation, et les résultats d’une évaluation sur les aspects d’utilisabilité et utilité.